Health Care

 Utilization of Costly Medical Technology

 With the changes in lifestyle in many emerging states and the rise in chronic health problems, the demand for costly medical technology both from doctors and patients has increased.
-Doctors, as well as patients, prefer the newest and advanced medical treatments over traditional healthcare services that are often expensive.
-The demand for innovative medical technologies has kept the game up for the private hospitals as their corporate greed has led middle-class Americans to partially give up on their savings and lower-income Americans to bankruptcy.
+Doctors, as well as patients, prefer the newest and most advanced medical treatments over traditional healthcare services that are often expensive.
+The demand for innovative medical technologies has kept the game up for private hospitals as their corporate greed has led middle-class Americans to partially give up on their savings and lower-income Americans to bankruptcy.

 Encouragement of Quantity Over Quality

 In conclusion, while there is no potential villain in the US healthcare system to blame for the spiking medical expenditures over the past years.
 The only villain is the factors because of the masses’ ignorance of their medical rights.
-People need to understand the above-mentioned factors behind the immense healthcare expenditures growth to make educated choices about their healthcare.
+People need to understand the above-mentioned factors behind the immense healthcare expenditure growth to make educated choices about their healthcare.
 An Affordability index should be implemented by dividing the average expenditure of income by an employer-sponsored plan.
-This viable solution would make a corollary between household income and insurance and will possibly reduce medical expenditures in the future.
+This viable solution would create a corollary between household income and insurance and possibly reduce medical expenditures in the future.

 References